 SunLED inks it with Digi-Key

-Distributor Digi-Key Corporation has entered into a global distribution agreement with SunLED.
+Global electronic components distributor Digi-Key Corporation, has enetered into a global distribution agreement with SunLED.

-SunLED manufactures SMD LEDs, LED lamps, LED displays and other optoelectronic products.

-“LED adoption is accelerating in numerous applications, regardless of industry,” said Mark Zack, Vice President, Global Semiconductor Product at Digi-Key.
-“Versatile, reliable LED solutions such as those offered by SunLED are ideally placed to address this growing need and we are pleased to add these products to our industry-leading in-stock selection.”
+The company offers a line of LED Lamps, Surface Mount LEDs, and LED Displays that are RoHS and REACH compliant.

 Lockheed selects Harris to deliver F-35's next-gen processor Lockheed Martin has selected Harris Corporation to develop and deliver the next generation...